system76/tech-docs/src/models/nebula19-1/assembly.md

 ![Bottom fan screws](./img/bottom-fan-screws.webp)

-## Installing side intake fans:
+## Installing side intake fan:

-nebula19 supports up to two 120mm side intake fans mounted to the GPU brace.
-One 120mm Be Quiet!
-Silent Wings 4 fan (`BQ SIW4-12025-MF-PWM`) is sold as an optional add-on at the time of purchase.
+nebula19 supports one 120mm side intake fan mounted to the GPU brace.
+A 120mm Be Quiet!
+Silent Wings 4 fan (`BQ SIW4-12025-MF-PWM`) is available as an optional add-on at the time of purchase.

-### Steps to install the side intake fans:
+### Steps to install the side intake fan:

 1. [Remove the top case](#removing-the-top-case) and [remove the GPU brace](#installingremoving-the-gpu-brace).
-2. Unpack the fan, dust filter, and rubber mounting pins from the fan box.
+2. Unpack the fan, dust filter, and fan screws from the fan box.

 ![Be Quiet!
 Silent Wings 4 120mm Box](./img/side-fan-unboxing.webp)